HenrikJoreteg/human-javascript/ch05 - eventification.md

 Browsers don't expose a base EventEmitter class we can just use, so for clientside code we need to include one, in order to take advantage of this pattern.

 We use a modified version of a really awesome and lightweight one that was written by the LearnBoost guys: [@tjholowaychuk](https://twitter.com/tjholowaychuk), [@rauchg](https://twitter.com/rauchg) and company.
-It’s [wildemitter](https://github.com/HenrikJoreteg/wildemitter) on my github if you’re curious.
+It's [wildemitter](https://github.com/HenrikJoreteg/wildemitter) on my github if you're curious.

 Beyond standard `on()`, `off()` and `once()` methods it adds two main features: